 (6) In subregulations (1) and (5) —

-“specified” means specified by the Board in the notice published under subregulation (2) or (3).
+specified means specified by the Board in the notice published under subregulation (2) or (3).

 (7) An approval under subregulation (1) may apply in relation to all licensees to whom regulation 4B applies or to any class of such licensees.